6 AM: Alarm. Commute. Coffee.

 The Energy Equation

-By the time you get home, you've already spent 60-70% of your cognitive capacity.
+By the time you get home, you've already burned 60-70% of your cognitive capacity.
+And you're supposed to do serious algorithmic thinking with what's left?

-What guides often say: "Dedicate 2 hours every evening to LeetCode."
+Every LeetCode guide says: "Dedicate 2 hours every evening to practice."

-Trying to do "real" practice on an exhausted brain = burnout in weeks.
+Trying to do "real" practice on an empty tank = burnout in weeks, not months.

 After 8+ hours of making work decisions, you come home to: